emidec/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Emiliano De Cristofaro is an Associate Professor/Reader in Security and Privacy Enhancing Technologies at University College London (UCL), where he heads the [Information Security Research Group](http://sec.cs.ucl.ac.uk) in the Computer Science Department.
-Emiliano is also a Faculty Fellow at the [Alan Turing Institute](https://www.turing.ac.uk/), the national institute for data science and AI.
+Emiliano De Cristofaro is an Associate Professor/Reader in Security and Privacy Enhancing Technologies at University College London (UCL), where he currently is the Head of the [Information Security Research Group](http://sec.cs.ucl.ac.uk).
+Emiliano is also a Faculty Fellow at the [Alan Turing Institute](https://www.turing.ac.uk/), the national institute for data science and AI, and a member of the Technology Advisory Panel at the [Information Commissioner's Office](https://ico.org.uk).
 Before joining UCL in 2013, he was a research scientist at [Xerox PARC](https://www.parc.com).

 Dr De Cristofaro received a summa-cum-laude Laurea in Computer Science from the University of Salerno, Italy (2005), and a PhD from the University of California, Irvine, advised by Gene Tsudik (2011).
 During his PhD, he also spent a few months on research internships at NEC in Heidelberg (2008), INRIA in Grenoble (2009), and Nokia in Lausanne (2010).